gideonrotich/JobMasterApp/README.md

 JobMaster has  jobs in real time,sourced from job boards,company websites and industry associations

 The backend is written using Kotlin.
-See [swayy-api](https://github.com/GideonRotich/Swayy-Android).
+See [jobmaste-api](https://github.com/GideonRotich/JobMasterApp).

 ## Features

-- 100% Kotlin.
+- Simple and fast job search
-- Firebase Authentication
+- Fast job applications with quick apply
 - Retrofit with Coroutines
-- Room for local data storage.
+- earch job by keyword,role title,company.
 - password Authentication.
 - Firebase messaging for notifications.
 - Picasso image library